-The new Swipii app is at the forefront of new card linking technology.
-We have worked hard to ensure we have a product that works for local businesses, due to an ever-increasing number of small and local businesses realising that card payments (whether contactless or not) were beginning to take over cash in a big way.
-That said, it can be difficult for an independent business owner to know exactly which card processing tech will work the best for their customers and their own systems.
-We wanted to give a bit of insight into the world of card reading technology, and let you know which of these platforms work best with a Swipii loyalty program.
+The use of card machines for small businesses is more important than ever as the shift away from cash grows with the pandemic.
+Since the beginning of lockdown, the use of ATMs has dropped by 62% year on year according to the Financial Times and businesses are needing to quickly adapt to facilitate card payments.
+Before COVID-19 played a pivotal part in this growing shift, we worked hard to ensure Swipii was at the forefront of card linking technology and provided a product that works for local businesses.
+That said, it can be difficult for an independent business owner to know exactly which card payment technology will work the best for their customers and their own systems.
+We wanted to give a bit of insight into the world of card readers, and let you know which of these platforms work best with a listing on the Swipii cashback app.

 In the UK, there are so many different payment processing companies, it can be difficult to compare card readers.
 It’s worth looking at the different types of card reader providers before moving on, as it can give you a good deal of insight into which may be the best card reader for a small business like yours.

-Hopefully, when you’ve reached this point in the article, you’ll have a better idea of what will work for your business.
+Hopefully, as your reach this point in the article, you have a better idea of what will work for your business.
 Of course, we’d always recommend making sure you sort out a card machine that’s going to enable you to get set up with a Swipii loyalty program, but ultimately the choice is yours!

 Want to find out how the Swipii cashback app could help you increase customer retention, and increase your revenue?
 Check out Swipii for Business now.Let us know if you have any insights on card machines for small businesses that you think may help others.